Division of Comparative Medicine

 - Developing, reviewing and revising Standard Operating Procedures and Guidelines for animal care and husbandry protocols.

 Anatomic and clinical pathology expertise and services are key elements of the Oregon National Primate Research Center’s (ONPRC's) veterinary care program dedicated to the maintenance of self-sustaining populations of healthy, genetically characterized nonhuman primates (NHP) for research.
 They are also essential for meeting the objectives of our research programs.
 The Pathology Services Unit (PSU) provides diagnostic and surveillance services that promote the health and safety of ONPRC's animals.
-The PSU also provides research support services that strengthen the research program and contribute directly to the mission of the ONPRC.
-The PSU performs post mortem examinations, clinical pathology and microbiology services and interacts extensively with clinical veterinarians and investigators.
-The PSU administers a nonhuman primate (NHP) Tissue Distribution Program (TDP) to maximize the availability and use of these tissues and minimize the number of NHPs required for research.
+PSU also provides research support services that strengthen the research program and contribute directly to the mission of the ONPRC.
+PSU performs postmortem examinations, clinical pathology and microbiology services and interacts extensively with clinical veterinarians and investigators.
+PSU administers a nonhuman primate (NHP) Tissue Distribution Program (TDP) to maximize the availability and use of these tissues and minimize the number of NHPs required for research.
 Databases for normal body and organ weights are maintained to advance research with NHPs, and pathology databases of spontaneous diseases are maintained to facilitate identification and characterization of NHP conditions potentially useful as animal models for biomedical research.
 Specialized training in NHP anatomic pathology is provided to students, fellows, and visiting scientists.

 Tissue Distribution Program

-The Resources & Logistics (R&L) Unit of the Division of Comparative Medicine (DCM) is responsible for the management and health of nonhuman primate (NHP) breeding colonies, as well as oversight of short and long term NHP space and planning.
-R&L is comprised of veterinarians, laboratory, and administrative staff who demonstrate a strong commitment to the care and well-being of our animals and to enhancing biomedical research integrity.
-We coordinate across all units in the DCM, and with the five scientific divisions at the Oregon National Primate Research Center.
-Our three primary focus areas are Colony Management, Colony Health, and Research Facilitation.
+R&L is comprised of veterinarians, laboratory professionals, and administrative professionals who demonstrate a strong commitment to the care and well-being of our animals, thereby enhancing biomedical research integrity.
+We coordinate across all units in DCM and with the five scientific divisions at the Oregon National Primate Research Center.

-Colony management integrates animal health and disease surveillance, breeding, and genetic programs to appropriately manage breeding colonies.
+- Colony management integrates animal health and disease surveillance, breeding, and genetic programs to appropriately manage our breeding colonies.
 We also project NHP colony growth and future research needs to ensure resources are available to investigators on a local, regional, and national basis.

-SSU responsibilities include pre-operative patient assessment and preparation, multimodal analgesia administration, anesthesia delivery, physiological monitoring, performing precise surgical procedures, patient anesthetic recovery, and complete post-operative care.
-The SSU makes special efforts to conduct procedures using the least invasive means possible.
-To accomplish this, we utilize state-of-the-art endoscopic and laparoscopic techniques as well as ultrasound, computed tomography, fluoroscopy, positron emission tomography and magnetic resonance imaging.
-SSU staff members are professionally trained and certified, and share the Division of Comparative Medicine's common goal of promoting the optimum health and well-being of all research animals at the Center.
+The Surgical Services Unit (SSU) provides comprehensive surgical support for Oregon National Primate Research Center research programs and clinical medicine needs.
+SSU is comprised of veterinarians and certified veterinary technicians who have extensive surgical experience.
+SSU responsibilities include pre-operative patient assessment and preparation, multimodal analgesia administration, anesthesia delivery, physiological monitoring, performing precise and consistent surgical procedures, patient anesthetic recovery, and complete post-operative care.
+SSU makes special efforts to conduct procedures using the least invasive means possible and continuously refines procedures with this goal in mind.
+To accomplish this, SSU utilizes state-of-the-art endoscopic and laparoscopic techniques as well as ultrasound, computed tomography, fluoroscopy, positron emission tomography, and magnetic resonance imaging.
+SSU staff members share DCM's common goal of promoting the optimum health and well-being of all research animals at the Center.
+SSU's mission is to provide compassionate care for animal patients while assuring scientific integrity for our research partners.
+As leaders in their field, SSU staff are heavily involved in teaching and mentoring veterinary residents, veterinary students, veterinary technician students, research staff, and many other U.S. and international entities.